Made by History: Uncovering Lake Erie's Past

 Dossin Great Lakes Museum, Detroit

 For generations, Belle Isle has been a popular destination for the Motor City.
 Since 1960, it’s been home to the Dossin Great Lakes Museum, detailing the industrial and recreational history of the Great Lakes.
 It’s home to the pilothouse of the William Clay Ford, a freighter built for the auto company.
-The museum also features the restored Gothic Room of the City of Detroit III, a sidewheel steamer that cruised Lake Erie in the first half of the 20th century. detroithistorical.org/dossin-great-lakes-museum
+The museum also features the restored Gothic Room of the City of Detroit III, a sidewheel steamer that cruised Lake Erie in the first half of the 20th century. detroithistorical.org/about-us/our-museums/dossin-great-lakes-museum

 Mariners’ Church of Detroit